Den1al/JSShell/README.md

 # JSShell

-An interactive multi-user web based shell written in Python with Flask (for server side) and of course Javascript and HTML (client side).
-It was initally created in order to debug remote isoteric browsers during tests and research.
-I am well aware of other purposes this tool might serve, use it at your own responabilty and risk.
+An interactive multi-user web based JS shell written in Python with Flask (for server side) and of course Javascript and HTML (client side).
+It was initially created to debug remote esoteric browsers during tests and research.
+I'm aware of other purposes this tool might serve, use it at your own responsibility and risk.

 ## Author
 [Daniel Abeles](https://twitter.com/Daniel_Abeles).